ex-jedi/beginner-javascript-tutorials/README.md

 # Array Static Methods

-- 'Built in' methods on the array object constructor rather than on the array instance
+- 'Built in' methods on the array object constructor rather than on the array instance.
 - Methods called on object instances are called instance methods.
 - Array static methods are...
   - `Array.of()`.
 Creates a new Array instance with a variable number of arguments, regardless of number or type of the arguments (not often used).